TRUE STORIES

 I tried to keep from staring

-I tried to keep from staring, but he was such a strange sight.
+But he was such a strange sight.
 Humped over in a wheelchair, he was skin and bones, dressed in clothes that obviously fit when he was at least twenty pounds heavier.
 His knees protruded from his trousers, and his shoulders looked like the coat hanger was still in his shirt.
 His hands looked like tangled masses of veins and bones.
 The strangest part of him was his hair and nails.
 Stringy, gray hair hung well over his shoulders and down part of his back.
 His fingernails were long, clean but strangely out of place on an old man.

 I looked down at my Bible as fast as I could, discomfort burning my face.
 As I tried to imagine what his story might have been, I found myself wondering if I'd just had a Howard Hughes sighting.
 Then, I remembered that he was dead.
 So this man in the airport... an impersonator maybe?
 Was a camera on us somewhere?
 There I sat; trying to concentrate on the Word to keep from being concerned about a thin slice of humanity served up on a wheelchair only a few seats from me.